mahlheim/sturdy-spoon/sampleREADME.md

 ## [Questions](#Questions)

 ## Description
-This application seeks to make creating a README easy and streamlined.
+This is a sample of the README generator

 ## Installation
-Clone the app from the repo and download inquirer from npmjs.com
+clone the repo and install inquirer from npmjs.com to run the application

 ## Usage
-Navigate to the command line and enter 'node index.js', then answer the questions
+run node index.js in the command line, then answer the questions

 ## Contributions
 N/A